Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Appalachian State Stats and Trends

-- In Appalachian State's six games this season, it has three wins against the spread.
+- Appalachian State has played six games, with three wins against the spread.

-- The Mountaineers have been underdogs by 3.5 points or more once this year and covered the spread.
+- The Mountaineers covered the spread in their only game when underdogs by 3.5 points or more.

-- Appalachian State's games this season have gone over the total in three out of six opportunities (50%).
+- Appalachian State has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).

-- Appalachian State is 3-2 against the spread and 4-1 overall in games when it scores more than 15 points.
+- Appalachian State is 3-2 against the spread and 4-1 overall when the team records more than 15.0 points.

-- In games that Appalachian State churns out over 281.8 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that Appalachian State piles up over 281.8 yards, the team is 3-2 against the spread and 4-1 overall.

-- This season the Mountaineers have turned the ball over 10 times, eight more than the Chanticleers' takeaways (2).
+- The Mountaineers have turned the ball over 10 times this season, eight more turnovers than the Chanticleers have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.